lewie9021/hacker-news-latest/README.md

 In this project, I decided to change the way I wrote specs to avoid testing implementation detail.
 Previously, I used a range of stubbing tricks to gain access to the internals, making it very difficult to change even subtle parts of the code, without having to fix a number of failing specs.
 Writing specs in this way meant that I didn't need to make extensive use of the Sinon library either.
 I found that I only needed its spying functionality to ensure action creators were triggered correctly.

-The Story component was one of the last components I tested.
-I realised I'd made the mistake of grouping together too many expectations into a single spec.
+By the time I began testing the Story component, I realised I'd made the mistake of grouping together too many expectations into a single spec.
 When a spec failed, it was difficult to locate exactly what went wrong without scanning through the code.
-What made matters worse was I often named the specs "it should render correctly".
+What made matters worse was I often named the specs *"it should render correctly"*.
+I decided to split out the expectations into specs with descriptive names.
+Doing so, made it easy to identify exactly what the component should achieve, while simplifying the debugging process of failing specs.

-I wanted to tackle the issue I described above by splitting out expectations into specs with descriptive names.
-Doing so, made it much easier to identify exactly what the component should achieve, while simplifying the debugging process of failing specs.
+Using inline styles with React components opened up a new way of testing UI.
+I was able to pick out important styles and ensure they were applied as expected.
+For instance, the styling for the list group requires the first item to have a border-top.

 **Inline Styles**